 There are two milestone examinations for each graduate student in the Pharmacology Ph.D.
 Training Program.
-The first examination, given at the end of the first year, is the departmentally administered Preliminary Examination.
-The second examination, given at the end of the second year, is the University-administered Comprehensive Examination. (see below).
-In between the student presents their Major Seminar.
+The first examination, given at the end of the first year, is the PharMM program administered Preliminary Examination.
+The second examination, given at the end of the second year, is the PharMM program and the Graduate School-administered Comprehensive Examination. (see below).
+In between the students present their Major Seminar.